 Cost-effectively address the hazards of high-tech manufacturing

-SEMI standards have been developed, reviewed, and often updated, by the SEMI International Standards program, and its industry expert members, whom focus on lowering manufacturing costs, developing new industries, and guaranteeing the existence of open markets.
+SEMI standards have been developed, reviewed, and often updated by the SEMI International Standards Program and its industry expert members who; focus on lowering manufacturing costs, the development of new industries, and guaranteeing the existence of open markets.
 SEMI S2 is the foundation guideline in SEMI's fleet of safety documents which defines the minimum safety requirements required for your semiconductor products.
-Conforming to SEMI S2 contributes to the marketability of your products and efficiency, and profitability of your business.
-Additionally, most purchasers of semiconductor and flat panel manufacturing and inspection tools will require compliance to the SEMI S2 requirements.
+Conforming to SEMI S2 contributes to the marketability of your products and the efficiency and profitability of your business.
+Additionally, most purchasers of semiconductor and flat panel manufacturing and inspection tools will require compliance with the SEMI S2 requirements.

 In many instances, customers may contractually require conformance to SEMI S2 guidelines.
-Furthermore, some local authorities also use parts of the SEMI S2 guidelines as a way to ensure that equipment meets electrical and fire safety requirements.
+Furthermore, some local authorities also use parts of the SEMI S2 guidelines to ensure that equipment meets electrical and fire safety requirements.

-TÜV SÜD’s multidisciplinary team of experts possess the knowledge and experience to provide you with industry-accepted equipment assessment services according to SEMI S2 and other SEMI guidelines and other internationally recognized standards.
-Our extensive range of in-house services for SEMI S2 helps manufacturers and end users to cost-effectively address the hazards of high-tech manufacturing.
+TÜV SÜD's multidisciplinary team of experts possesses the knowledge and experience to provide you with industry-accepted equipment assessment services according to SEMI S2 and other SEMI guidelines and other internationally recognized standards.
+Our extensive range of in-house services for SEMI S2 helps manufacturers and end-users to cost-effectively address the hazards of high-tech manufacturing.